davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 >
 > **Fault Tolerance**: No single fault can violate any of the above.

-Also, while it's not a property of consensus algorithms per se, we already know something about the solution we're looking for: it should be **leaderless**.
-We've already seen that solving consensus with a single-leader approach isn't fault tolerant, unless we implement a failover scheme &mdash; but failing over without split-brain requires a leaderless consensus algorithm.
-Ergo, any consensus algorithm with a leader contains within it a leaderless consensus algorithm.
-That leaderless consensus algorithm is the thing we need to invent.
+Although it's not a *property* of consensus algorithms per se, we already know something about the solution we're looking for: it ought to be **leaderless**.
+We have discovered already that any consensus algorithm which involves a leader must also implement leader failover, and doing so safely is itself a consensus problem &mdash; one that has to be solved without a leader, since the leader already crashed.
+So any leader-based consensus algorithm itself contains a leaderless consensus algorithm, and the latter is the thing we now need to build.

-## Making Our Lives Easier

-Just as important as knowing what to build is knowing what *not* to build.
-Consensus algorithms are famous for being difficult.
-We'd do well to figure out some ways to reduce the difficulty of the problem before we start.
-Here are two simplfications we'll take:

-### Binary Decisions

-For now, our algorithm will only allow two values to be proposed.
-Let's call the two options <span style="color:red">red</span> and <span style="color:blue">blue</span>.

-DIAGRAM: the two colored circles we'll use

-Remember, these options can stand in for anything else: 0 and 1, yes and no, apples and oranges, etc. Supporting only two options is too simplistic to implement a useful distributed variable; however, in most of computing, you end always being able to have exactly zero of something, exactly one of something, or $N$ of something.
-If we can figure out how to have exactly two options, there's probably a way to extend it from 2 to $N$ options.

-### One-Shot Decisions

-For now, let's make a consensus algorithm that can only reach one decision and never change it.
-This too is too simplistic for a useful distributed variable; the result would be a write-once variable, which isn't too far removed from a constant.However, in most of computing, instantiating things is easy; so if we can figure out how to do a one-shot decision, maybe we can implement a stream of decisions by chaining a sequence of one-shot decisions.

-In conclusion, we'll focus for now on designing a consensus algorithm for one-shot binary decisions: two options (<span style="color:red">red</span> and <span style="color:blue">blue</span>) can be proposed, and the algorithm will pick one, and every node will agree which option was picked.

-## Consensus IRL
+## Leaderless Consensus

 Do you know of any real-life algorithms for a group of people to come to an agreement?
 Preferably, a leaderless one: one where everyone participates, and nobody plays a special role.